Ivanna-Liuba/Foundation/README.md

 Hosted on the link http://myprojects.zzz.com.ua/

 # Сompleted tasks:
-- sliders (with filtering), flip cards, accordion, tabs
-- modal window (form): 3 forms + for news section (modals with scrolling inner content)
+- slider, accordion, burger menu (with slipping),
-- form validation, settings of sending data from the form to the chatbot
+- button to scroll the page up
-- transitions to different parts of the page when you click a link in the menu etc.
+- connecting with a chatbot in a telegram etc.

 # Skills and tools applied:
 - html, css, jQuery, slick slider